invenia/DateOffsets.jl/README.md

 (include the fact that you'll have to duplicate the results of the "most recent data" one based on number of target dates, because each forecast target wants the same point)

+Dynamic offsets...
+Provides dynamic (complex, non-arithmetic) offsets.
+These offsets are specified by passing in `DateFunction` factories (like `match_hourofday` or `match_hourofweek`).
+A `DateFunction` is a function that takes a single `TimeType` as input and returns `true` when the input matches the important criteria.
+A `DateFunction` factory is a function that takes a single `TimeType` and returns a `DateFunction` to match new dates against an aspect of the date passed into the factory.

+# TODO: Most of the above no longer applies.

 # -----------------